pabrcno/community-phone/README.md

 # Call Tracking Service

-A service for tracking phone calls, recording their start and end times, and providing metrics about unfinished calls.
+A service for tracking phone calls, recording their start and end times, and providing metrics about Stale calls.

 ## Features